Frequently asked questions

 I have taken extensive education and training from the Institute for Challenging Disorganization (formerly NSGCD) and the National Association of Professional Organizers.
 I typically attend at least two professional educational conferences each year.
 And I have invested in training in coaching, estate organizing, conducting needs assessments, and the Freedom Filer filing system.
 See the credentials page for details of my professional training and education.

 In November 2008, I passed the certification exam administered by the Board of Certification for Professional Organizers.
 In order to sit for the exam, an organizer must have 1500 billed clients hours in the last three years (or 1250 hours and 250 substitute hours of training).
 In order to maintain my certification, I am required to take 15 hours of continuing education a year.
 Passing the exam entitled me to use the initials CPO® after my name.
 I’m the first organizer in the St. Louis area to achieve that distinction.
 I’m one of only five CPO®s in St. Louis and eight in the entire state of Missouri.

 In October 2009, I completed a 20-month mentored and peer-reviewed program of study from the Institute for Challenging Disorganization, conferring on me the prestigious credential Certified Professional Organizer in Chronic Disorganization® or CPO-CD®.
-I am the only CPO-CD® in the St. Louis area and one of only 75 in the U.S. and Canada.
+I am the only CPO-CD® in the St. Louis area and one of about 80 worldwide.